FrankTsai-1/Stratigraphy-Modeling/README.md

 				--Geo-model_no_thin.dat

 --------------------------
-Modeled data files with no thin facies (Geo-model_no_thin.dat)for the two examples were used to create vtu files.
-The vtu files can be visualized by one of the visulizer software programs such as ParaView.
+The VTU files are created for the modeled data, Geo-model_no_thin.dat for the two examples.
+The VTU files can be visualized by the open-source program, ParaView.

 ../vtuFiles/
 			--example.vtu